The mystery of the stone field in Sapa

 Muong Hoa Valley

 Found about 8 km from Sapa town, the field consists of nearly 200 multiform rocks scattered in the municipalities of Ta Van, Hau Thao and Su Pan.
-Detected in 1923 by archaeologist Victor Goloubev, this set of rocks engraved in the open air is not always deciphered.
+Detected in 1923 by archaeologist Victor Goloubev, this set of rocks engraved in the open air is not totally deciphered.
 They most likely reflect the life of the ancient populations, the first peoples of Sapa.

 In Hau Thao ward, where the Muong Hoa valley is located, you will discover the stones concentrated in two parts: